troglobit/finit/README.md

 The `emit <EV>` command can be used to send events to Finit.
 Built-in events are: RELOAD, STOP, START.
 These events act on a lower level than their command counterparts.
-The `reload` command reloads all `*.conf` files *and* activates the changes, with `emit RELOAD` only the `*.conf` files are reloaded.
+The `reload` command reloads all `*.conf` files *and* activates the changes (with `-a`), with `emit RELOAD` only the `*.conf` files are reloaded.
 To simulate the `reload` command all three events need to be emitted, in order: `emit RELOAD`, `emit STOP`, `emit START`.
 In practise this can be used to load a complete system configuration, and between `STOP` and `START` reset/change any hardware or kernel settings required to be in effect before new services are started.

 The `emit <EV>` command can also be used to emit custom events.
 In fact, the event is a simple string.
 Declare a list of events in a service stanza: `service ... <GW,IFUP:eth0>` to reload (`SIGHUP`) a service when recieving the `"GW"` or `"IFUP:eth0"` strings.
-If a service cannot handle reload and must be stopped-started, simply add an exclamation mark first: `service ... <!GW,IGUP:eth0>`.
+If a service cannot handle reload and must be stopped-started, simply add an exclamation mark first: `service ... <!GW,IFUP:eth0>`.

-The `<!>` notation to a service stanza can be use empty then it will apply to `reload` and `runlevel` commands.
-I.e., when a service's .conf file has been changed Finit will stop and start a service marked with `<!>`.
+The `<!>` notation to a service stanza can be used empty, then it will apply to `reload` and `runlevel` commands.
+I.e., when a service's `.conf` file has been changed Finit will stop and start it instead.
 If a service does *not* have `<!>` declared, then the `STOP` phase is postponed and the service is reloaded (`SIGHUP`:ed) in the `START` phase instead.
+(The latter is the preferred behaviour, but not all daemons support this, unfortunately.)

 Remember, you can only start/stop services that match the current runlevel.
 Hence, if the runlevel is 2, the below Dropbear SSH service